 Equity Pro Title is a title insurance agency that prides itself on its ability to deliver efficient, accurate, and professional service on each transaction.
 You can count on Equity Pro Title to be with you every step of the way, from the time a title order or contract is received, until issuing the final title insurance policy after closing.
 Equity Pro Title’s staff has extensive experience in many types of residential and commercial transactions, and it would be our pleasure to assist you with your real estate needs.

-Equity Pro Title is currently licensed in Washington DC, Maryland, Virginia and West Virginia, and we offer our services in each county of these states.
+Equity Pro Title is currently licensed in Maryland, Virginia and West Virginia, and we offer our services in each county of these states.

 Title Insurance protects the insured against loss should the condition of the property’s title be other than as insured.
 Although each is different, policies generally offer protection against property loss or damage that result from liens, encumbrances or other defects in the title.